mifi/lossless-cut/README.md

   - Lossless cutting is not an exact science.
 For some codecs, it just works.
 For others, you may need to trial and error depending on the codec, keyframes etc to get the best cut.
 See [#330](https://github.com/mifi/lossless-cut/issues/330)
   - Your mileage may vary when it comes to `Keyframe cut` vs `Normal cut`.
 You may need to try both, depending on the video. [ffmpeg](https://trac.ffmpeg.org/wiki/Seeking) also has documentation about these two seek/cut modes. `Keyframe cut` means `-ss` *before* `-i` and `Normal cut` means `-ss` *after* `-i`.
 - When exporting you may lose some proprietary data tracks (like `tmcd`, `fdsc` and `gpmd` added by GoPro).
 These can be exported to separate files however
 - Some codecs are not supported natively.
-There is partial support with low quality.
-You can convert to supported codec from the menu, see [#88](https://github.com/mifi/lossless-cut/issues/88)
+There is partial support with low quality playback and no audio.
+You can convert to a supported codec from the menu, see [#88](https://github.com/mifi/lossless-cut/issues/88)

 ## Troubleshooting